MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

    - To remove any already selected entities if there are no dependencies, select the entity and **Delete**.
       > [!IMPORTANT]
       > If there are dependencies on the existing model.json or manifest.json file and the set of entities, you'll see an error message and can't select a different model.json or manifest.json file.
 Remove those dependencies before changing the model.json or manifest.json file or create a new data source with the model.json or manifest.json file that you want to use to avoid removing the dependencies.
-   - To edit an entity, change the [incremental refresh](incremental-refresh-data-sources.md), or run a one-time full refresh, select **Edit**.
+   - To change data file location or the primary key, select **Edit**.
+   - To change the incremental ingestion data, see [Configure an incremental refresh for Azure Data Lake data sources](incremental-refresh-data-sources.md)

      :::image type="content" source="media/data_sources_editADLS_entity.png" alt-text="Dialog box to edit an entity":::